Cabinet Question Time

 Answers to all questions submitted in advance will soon be posted on this page.

-Cabinet Question Time - 8 April at 6.30pm
+Cabinet Question Time - 17th September 2025 at 6pm

 Cabinet Question Time is your opportunity to question the Leader and Cabinet of Hounslow Council.
-The event will be held at Brentford Gtech Community Stadium, TW8 9AG.

 With a similar format to BBC Question Time, local residents will come face to face with elected councillors who are accountable for decision making in the Council.